jandix/mediacloudr/README.md

 page](https://topics.mediacloud.org/#/user/profile).

 I suggest to save the API key to your R environment file.
-The R environment file is loaded everytime R is started/restarted.
+The R environment file is loaded every time R is started/restarted.
 You should not add the key to your scripts, because other users could misuse your key.
 The following steps show how to add the key to your R environment file.